ovaschool/ovaschool.github.io/staticpages/ova2026-location.markdown

 [Here](https://kollegiumok.unideb.hu/veres%20peter-adatok) you find more infos and pictures.

 There is **no air-conditioning** at the dorms or at the university.
 The university building is supposed to be rather cool, though.
-As for the dorm rooms it all depends which side the rooms face and how much sun the room gets during the day.
+As for the dorm rooms it all depends on which side the rooms face and how much sun the room gets during the day.